SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/def.md

 ## Methods

 The period is a special character in Python that accesses an object's attributes and methods.
-In the Jupyter Notebook, typing an object's name followed by `.` and then pressing the `TAB` key brings up suggestions.
+In either the Jupyter Notebook or Console, typing an object's name followed by `.` and then pressing the `TAB` key brings up suggestions.

 ~~~python
 >>> squares.index(4)
 1
 ~~~
 {:.output}